manikSom/simple-js-app/README.md

 ## Overview

-Pokédex app is a a small web application built with HTML, CSS, and JavaScript.
+PokéWiki app is a a small web application built with HTML, CSS, and JavaScript.
 It loads data from an external API and enables the viewing of Pokémon details on demand.

 ### Key Features